 For Alexandra Migoya and Pilar O’Leary, creating Isabella & Ferdinand Spanish Language Adventures™ grew out of a desire to have high-quality Spanish classes for their children, whom they are raising bilingually.
 “We desperately wanted our children to be in an environment where they were engaged learning in Spanish—proper Spanish—as well as learning about Spanish and Latin American culture, every single week.
 We didn’t feel like they would truly master the language otherwise, even with speaking it at home.”
 For them, Isabella & Ferdinand is very much a labor of love.

 Alexandra Migoya, Co-Founder & Director Alexandra received her BA in Spanish and English Literature from Cornell University, magna cum laude, and is a graduate of Georgetown University Law Center.
-Previously, Alexandra Migoya worked for over 10 years as a corporate lawyer with firms in New York and Washington, D.C. as well as in-house counsel to Verisign Inc. Alexandra is a prize-winning author of short-fiction related to Latin American culture and her recent publication credits include a comparative article on French and American feminism published with Palgrave McMillan.
+Previously, Alexandra worked for over 10 years as a corporate lawyer with firms in New York and Washington, D.C. as well as various in-house counsel roles for several Fortune 500 companies.
+Alexandra is currently in-house counsel to a health tech company in Washington, D.C.
+Alexandra is a prize-winning author of short-fiction related to Latin American culture and included in her publication credits is a contributing article to “Women, Feminism, and Femininity in the 21st Century: American and French Perspectives” published by Palgrave McMillan.
 Her poetry translations from Spanish to English have been published in Twentieth Century Latin American Poetry: A Bilingual Anthology.
-Alexandra previously taught English Literature as an adjunct professor at Montgomery College in Takoma Park, Maryland and a member of the American Council on the Teaching of Foreign Languages.
-She is on the Board of Directors of Company E in Washington, D.C.
+Alexandra previously taught English Literature as an adjunct professor at Montgomery College in Takoma Park, Maryland.
+She is on the Board of Advisors of the Intentional Life lab at the University of Maryland.

-Maira Abasto Vega, Lead Teacher/DELE Specialist and Director
+Maira Abasto Vega, Executive Director, Lead Teacher/DELE Specialist

 A native of La Paz, Bolivia, Maira comes to Isabella & Ferdinand with a passion for children, education and Spanish language culture.
 Maira began her career as a French and English teacher and later became a lawyer in Bolivia.
 She received a diploma from the Nancy University and a DEUG from Stendhal (Grenoble, France) in Foreign Language Studies (French, English and Portuguese), a Bachelor's in French, as well as Primary and Secondary Studies from the Colegio Franco Boliviano "Alcyde D orbigny" in La Paz, Bolivia, and then later on, after teaching French to children for several years, she went back to school and received a law degree from the Pontificia Universidad Católica Boliviana in La Paz.
 Her passion for teaching and education never waned and she decided in 2011 to update her language teaching to include her mother tongue: Spanish, and get back to what she loves most - language teaching and children!
 In 2015 Maira received a Masters in Education from Strayer University, summa cum laude, and in 2014 she became certified in the DELE exam by the Instituto Cervantes.
 She has taught Spanish at the French Academy in Virginia and joins Isabella & Ferdinand to devote herself full time to teaching Spanish to children in the Washington, DC area